raja-kumar/Visual-RFT/README.md

 ```
 --gradient_checkpointing True
 ```
+To further save GPU memory, you can use the `zero3_offload.json` configuration.

+If you're still encountering OOM issues, you can also reduce the resolution of the images in the training dataset!

 ### SFT
 We use <a href="https://github.com/hiyouga/LLaMA-Factory">LLaMa-Factory</a> for supervised fine-tuning (SFT) of the model.
 You can convert the downloaded dataset into the corresponding Qwen SFT format for training.